Limmen/csle/examples/data_collection/data_importation/emulation_traces/README.md

-# Expectation-Maximization
+# Importing emulation traces

-This directory contains example scripts for system identification using the expectation-maximization method
+This directory contains example scripts for importing emulation traces from disk to the metastore

 ## Commands